cristian-aldea/starlog/content/posts/2021/hugo-vs-gatsbyjs.md

 Hugo mostly outputs HTML code, due to the two posts I created with it.
 The JavaScript code is from the code block highlighting support, and can easily be removed.

-Gatsby mostly outputs JavaScript to make sure it can keep your pages hydrated, which as I explained earlier isn't something my project would benefit much from.
+Gatsby outputs a lot of JavaScript to hydrate your pages, as much as any React app.
+Having so much JavaScript will force whoever visits your website to download it all.
+Also, running JavaScript is much more expensive for the browser than rendering a static page through HTML and CSS.
+Modern computers are incredibly fast, but it's still ideal to deploy as little JavaScript as you need, to make your website as lightweight and accessible as possible.
+As I explained earlier, my blog wouldn't be very dynamic, so I would be stuck with all this bloat without any meaningful upside.

 ## Learning Curve